 To learn more and register for this session, please click here: https://www.peacecorpsconnect.org/events/advocacy-training-for-country-of-service-groups

 Wednesday, October 11 at 8:30 PM ET

 Need more support in your advocacy?
 Sign up for coaching!

-We will assign you a coach to go over the monthly actions and help you to find ways to deepen your advocacy and relationships with your members of Congress.
+We will assign you a coach to review the monthly actions and help you find ways to deepen your advocacy and relationships with your members of Congress.
 Sign up here!